325 / Savage

 Scoping the 325 : As far as we can tell, none of the 325 guns, or the very early 340s were not factory drilled and tapped for a side mount scope base or a peep sight.
 Savage also later made a stamped out sheet-metal scope base/mount for the 340 model, which would also be used for the earlier 325 model if gunsmith drilled and tapped to accept it.
 When installing scopes on these rifles, they having to be side mounts because of the receiver design and will have to be gunsmith drilled and tapped to accommodate the Weaver #1 base.
 And the stock will need to be relieved to accommodate this base once it is screwed onto the receiver.

-Enter the Savage 340 : As far as we can tell the mother company, Savage, dropped the 325 at the end of 1949 and picked up the design in 1950 producing it under the renamed model of 340 which remained in production until 1985.
-The Savage 340, was basically the same gun as the 325 late variations but with further modernizations, and with caliber variations.
+Enter the Savage 340 : As far as we can tell the mother company, Savage, dropped the 325 at the end of 1949 and picked up the design in 1950 producing it under the renamed Savage model 340 which remained in production until 1985.
+This Savage 340, was basically the same gun as the 325 late variations, but with further modernizations, and with caliber variations.
 The bolt handle was changed to the more common round knob type, and then changed again late in production, being swept rearward slightly.
-Some bolt knobs were even knurled in the center.
+Some late bolt knobs were even knurled in the center.
 The stock was changed to walnut and was modernized somewhat toward the latter production years.
 Pressed checkering was used on some later models.
 The Dockendorff rear sight was introduced with the 340 series for a while and into the 340A series, then later regular dovetailed type rear sights were used again.

 |Dockendorff rear sight|

 There appear to not be any readily accessible records for these models, and prior to 1968 serial numbers were not used nor required.
 One partial way of telling vintage of these firearms would be the factory drilled and tapped mounting holes for a peep sight or scope.
 As far as we can tell by observation, the 340 and 340As were not factory drilled and tapped for a side mount scope base.
-However the 2 peep holes on the far RH receiver would have probably been introduced with the 340's introduction in 1950.
+However the 2 peep holes on the far RH receiver would have probably been carried over from the Stevens 325 with the 340's introduction in 1950.
 Later but still in the 340 model's run the side-mount scope holes were introduced.
 Savage also made a stamped out sheet-metal scope base/mount for this model.
-The one aftermarket scope base designed just for this gun was the sidemount Weaver #1 base.
+The one aftermarket scope base designed just for this gun was the side mount Weaver #1 base.
 When installing scopes on these rifles, they having to be side mounts because of the open rear receiver bridge, and the bolt handle passing through it, stock wood would have to be removed on the LH side of the stock to accommodate the scope mount.